EndPointCorp/end-point-blog/2021/06/23/dotnet-5-web-api.html.md

 }
 ```

 Finally, we need to tell the framework that this class is available for Dependency Injection.
-Similar to how we did with the our `VehicleQuotesContext`, we do so in the `Startup.cs` file's `ConfigureServices` method.
+Similarly to how we did with our `VehicleQuotesContext`, we do so in the `Startup.cs` file's `ConfigureServices` method.
 Just add this line at the top:

 ```cs
 services.AddScoped<Services.QuoteService>();
 ```

 > The core tenet of Inversion of Control is to depend on abstractions, not on implementations.
 So ideally, we would not have our controller directly call for a `QuoteService` instance.
 Instead, we would have it reference an abstraction, e.g. an interface like `IQuoteService`.
-The configuration on `Startup.cs` would then look like this instead: `services.AddScoped<Services.IQuoteService, Services.QuoteService>();`.
+The statement on `Startup.cs` would then look like this instead: `services.AddScoped<Services.IQuoteService, Services.QuoteService>();`.
 >
-> This is important because it would allow us to unit test the component that depends on our service class (i.e. the controller in this case) by passing it a mock object.
+> This is important because it would allow us to unit test the component that depends on our service class (i.e. the controller in this case) by passing it a [mock object](https://en.wikipedia.org/wiki/Mock_object).
 One that also implements `IQuoteService` but does not really implement all the functionality of the actual `QuoteService` class.
 Since the controller only knows about the interface (that is, it "depends on an abstraction"), the actual object that we give it as a dependency doesn't matter to it, as long as it implements that interface.
 This ability to inject mocks as dependencies is invaluable during testing.
 Testing is beyond the scope of this article though, so I'll stick with the simpler approach with a static dependency on a concrete class.
 Know that this is not a good practice when it comes to actual production systems.

 And that's all it takes.
 Once you add a few rules via `POST ​/api​/QuoteRules`, you should be able to get some vehicles quoted with `POST /api/Quotes`.
 And also see what the system has stored via `GET /api/Quotes`.